p-adams/book_rental_service/README.md

 ### Objectives

+- Command line and file I/O

+- Objects in C++

+- JSON in C++

-- provide different user experiences based on whether or not user is admin
+- Provide different user experiences based on whether or not user is admin

-- work with JSON in C++